exaile/python-gtk3-gst-sdk/osx_bundle/README.rst

 * execute ``source env.sh``, followed by ``jhbuild shell`` to get into the jhbuild environment
-* Use ``pip`` to install any python modules that are required to run your application
+* Use ``python -m pip`` to install any python modules that are required to run your application (there's a bug with the normal pip command)
 * Install your application

 Once your app is installed, then you can use the installed version of